 Areas of Elder Law

 There are several different areas of elder law practiced by our experienced Buffalo elder law attorneys at Friedman & Ranzenhofer.
-If you want experienced lawyers providing sound legal services for the elderly in Western New York, then contact our office today to schedule a consultation.
+If you want experienced lawyers providing sound legal services for the elderly in New York, then contact our office today to schedule a consultation.

 Areas of Elder Law | Dedicated and Empathetic Attorneys